 Premium, soft-touch and sound-absorbent materials help add to the sense of refinement, while controlling the model's main settings is simple thanks to the optional Honda CONNECT infotainment system, complete with seven-inch touchscreen.
 Access your music collection or stay in touch with the outside world thanks to WiFi and Bluetooth® connectivity.
 Satellite navigation comes as standard on the top-of-the-range EX models.

 Powering the HR-V is either a 1.5-litre 130PS i-VTEC petrol engine or a 1.6-litre 120PS i-DTEC diesel powerplant, both of which comply with the latest Euro 6 emissions standards.
 Buyers who chose the more efficient diesel option will enjoy impressive acceleration from 0-60mph in less than 10 seconds, and a return of up to 74.3mpg combined when teamed with Honda's manual six-speed transmission.

 A range of innovative safety features come as standard with the new HR-V, including a collision prevention system to help avoid low-speed accidents in urban environments, front seat anti-whiplash head restraints and eight airbags.
 Advanced safety features available across the range include a lane departure warning system, traffic sign recognition, and Honda's Forward Collision Warning feature.

-The new 2015 Honda HR-V is available at Phoenix Car Company's showrooms in Glasgow, Paisley and Stirling now.
+The new 2015 Honda HR-V is available at Phoenix Car Company's showrooms in Glasgow, Paisley now.
 Call or contact a member of the team online for further details on the model, or to arrange a test drive.